-The first thing savvy property buyers do when researching to buy a unit, house or project they’re interested in is to check the URA Master Plan.
+The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 What is the URA Master Plan?

-It’s based on the broader Long-Term Plan (formerly known as Concept Plans), containing more details about existing and potential land use.
-The plan is reviewed every five years, with the latest version being the URA Master Plan 2019.
+It is based on the broader Long-Term Plan (formerly known as Concept Plans), containing more details about existing and potential land use.
+Every five years, they review the plan, with the latest version being the URA Master Plan 2025 (which is still in drafting).

 Why Does the URA Master Plan Exist?

-Short of looking into an actual crystal ball, knowing how to read the URA Master Plan can help you locate the ideal home — be it for own stay or for capital appreciation/investment.
+Short of investigating an actual crystal ball, knowing how to read the URA Master Plan can help you locate the ideal home — be it for own stay or for capital appreciation/investment.

-This is because all land in Singapore is zoned under specific categories (e.g. residential, commercial, transportation, etc.), so you can see what future developments are in the works before committing to a property decision.
+This is because the Singaporean government zones all land under specific categories (e.g. residential, commercial, transportation, etc.), allowing you to see what future developments are in the works before committing to a property decision.

 You can view the URA Master Plan map on URA SPACE, a portal where you can find various types of maps, including those that detail planning decisions and government land sales sites.